gstew5/gstew5.github.io/_posts/2014-07-21-implementation-defined-behavior-in-c.md

 > A cast from pointer to integer discards most-significant bits if the pointer representation is larger than the integer type, sign-extends(2) if the pointer representation is smaller than the integer type, otherwise the bits are unchanged.

 If we assume gcc, we should assume that pointer-integer casts have the behavior above.
-This should at least resolve the nondeterminism we saw above, right?
+This should at least resolve the nondeterminism we saw earlier, right?
 (Because we're fixing a particular implementation.)

 We can experiment by compiling the program, running it, and checking its exit code.

 When compiled without optimizations, I get exit code 1 on my machine.

 ```
-gcc -O0 f.c
+> gcc -O0 f.c
-./a.out
+> ./a.out
-echo $?
+> echo $?
-1
+> 1
 ```

 When compiled with optimizations turned on, I get exit code 0.

 ```
-gcc -O3 f.c
+> gcc -O3 f.c
-./a.out
+> ./a.out
-echo $?
+> echo $?
-0
+> 0
 ```

 What's going on?

-In the second compilation, gcc inlines function `f` at `f`'s callsite in main.
+In the second compilation, gcc inlines function `f` at `f`'s callsite in `main`.
 Inlining, in turn, changes the absolute position on the stack at which local variable `a` is allocated, which causes the less-than-or-equal comparison to switch from `1` to `0`.
 (To see this behavior on your own platform, you'll probably have to choose the integer `0xbffff980` a bit craftily, and turn address-space randomization off.)

 Here we've uncovered a second source of unspecified, or nondeterministic, behavior in the program above.
 Although the cast is now guaranteed to produce a well-defined result, there's no reason we should assume that variable a is allocated at any particular location in memory.
 The C standard guarantees that the address of an object remains constant only during the _lifetime_ of the object, not across program executions (6.2.4, footnote 33).